kennysmithed/oels2026/index.md

 ## Class times

 Lectures take place on Monday mornings, 10am-10.50am, in room S1, on the second floor of [7 George Square](https://www.ed.ac.uk/maps/maps?building=0209).
-Labs are on Wednesday mornings, 9am-10.50am, **venue TBC**.
+Labs are on Wednesday mornings, 9am-10.50am, in the MBA Suite 🎩 in the [Business School](https://www.ed.ac.uk/maps/maps?building=0226), **except on weeks 5 and 6** (21st October, 28th October) when we will be in G.06, [50 George Square](https://www.ed.ac.uk/maps/maps?building=0227).

 There will also be extra drop-in labs available in the run-up to the final assignment, see below.